TumblThreeApp/TumblThree/Contributing.md

 ### Do you like helping people?
 - Answer questions for people on open issues
 - Help moderate discussion boards or conversation channels

+## <a name="pullrequest"></a> How to Open a TumblThree Pull Request?

+You can find a summary in our [Wiki](https://github.com/TumblThreeApp/TumblThree/wiki) if you are new to Git.
+It shows you [How to Open a TumblThree Pull Request](https://github.com/TumblThreeApp/TumblThree/wiki/How-to-Open-a-TumblThree-Pull-Request.md) to contribute any file (whether it's code or not) to our repository.